 This spring, Mike is kicking off their biggest Elm project yet: rebuilding the front-end of their massive internal ERP system (upwards of 300 screens) in Elm.
 They are currently in the early development phase of this project, and based on their track record, we’re pretty sure their chances of success are high.

 At the present, Mike is the only full-time Elm developer at Clarity Voice.
 While his team has extensive experience with PHP, JS, and Angular, they do not have any functional programming experience.
-Mike is leading in-house training workshops for his developers, bringing in Elm consultants when it makes sense, and (warning: shameless plug coming up) using our Building Web Apps With Elm and Integrating Elm courses to get his developers comfortable with Elm.
+Mike is leading in-house training workshops for his developers, bringing in Elm consultants when it makes sense, and (warning: shameless plug coming up) using our Building Web Apps With Elm course to get his developers comfortable with Elm.

 Biggest Thing On The Horizon